Planned procedures and surgery

 - Ensure you have followed the self-isolation guidance if you have been asked to do so by your consultant or care team

 - Wear a face covering (face coverings can be any fabric, such as a scarf or bandana, and should cover the mouth and nose.
-More details at www.gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering/how-to-wear-and-make-a-cloth-face-covering)
+Find out How to make a cloth face covering on the Public Health England website.

 - Avoid public transport, and wear a face covering while travelling, whether you use hospital transport, a family car or a taxi

 - Use hand sanitiser or wash your hands when you arrive at the hospital

 Covid-19 check list - preparing for your procedure or surgery

 You will be asked to complete a checklist every time before visit the hospital, whether for a face-to-face assessment, test or on the day of your procedure.

 1. Initial assessment